bhaibel/betsyhaibel.com/resume/index.md

 ## December 2009 - October 2011
 </hgroup>

-- Overhauled flagship Rails application, the DIY Project Planner - was heavily involved in a complete UI redesign & solely responsible for the ensuing near-ground-up rewrite & necessary data migrations.
+- Overhauled flagship Rails application, the DIY Project Planner - was heavily involved in a complete UI redesign, and solely responsible for the ensuing near-ground-up rewrite and necessary data migrations.
 - Maintained four Rails applications, including systems administration duties.
 - Integrated with external systems with varying levels of API coverage.
 - Did some UI design work; shepherded others' work from "concept" to "spec."